Donders-Institute/hpc-utility/docs/usage.rst

 Example: trigger a webhook
 **************************

 Normally the webhook is triggered externally upon an event (e.g. a commit to GitHub, a new message posted on Twitter, etc.).
-The ``trigger`` subcommand here is only meant to help you test the trigger with a manually provided payload.
+The ``trigger`` subcommand here is only meant to help you test the webhook by manually trigger it with a provided payload.

 Assuming we have prepared a GitHub webhook payload file called ``payload.json`` (some payload examples can be seen `here <https://github.com/Donders-Institute/hpc-webhook/tree/master/test/data>`_), we can trigger a webhook with ID ``1e846adf-462b-4a7b-b183-651909072b79`` with the payload using the following command: